-The aim of Category C is to consider, in a systematic way, the key issues of social purpose and social responsibility.
+The amuci Catagory U is to consider, in a systematic way, the key issues of social purpose and social responsibility.

 Category C is the culminating phase of the General Education Program and integrates it with the other components of the undergraduate curriculum.